juice-lang/juicelang.org/content/home-introduction.md

 compile-time.
 The syntax derives from multiple modern languages, like Swift, Rust, C++, and Python.

 At the moment, the first version of *juice* is in active development.
-You can take a look at the state of things at the [*juice* GitHub repository][1].
+You can take a look at the state of things in the [*juice* GitHub repository][1].
+The `type-checker` branch already features control-flow, semantic analysis, and LLVM IR generation.

+This website is in the development stage as well.
+Over time, it will contain the documentation of the language, a blog, a playground to try the language out online, and much more.

 [1]: https://github.com/juice-lang/juice (juice-lang/juice Github repository)